vitobellini/bigdata-cluster/README.md

 dnsmasqd is a lightweight, easy to configure, DNS forwarder.

-This container will serve to the cluster the functionality of resolve internal dns hostnames and detect when a new slave joins the cluster.
+This container will serve to the cluster the functionality of resolving internal dns hostnames and detecting when a new slave joins the cluster.

 ```bash
 $ sudo docker build -t dns:latest -f Dockerfile-DNS .